 * MLTC includes a service called Consumer Directed Personal Assistance Program (CDPAP), where you can choose your own aides instead of using a home care agency.

-You can have friends or family with you during this home visit.
+You can have friends or family with you during this meeting.
 You can ask questions and tell the nurse anything you want about your needs.
-Before the nurse leaves, be sure to ask what services and how many hours the plan would approve.
+Be sure to ask what services and how many hours the plan would approve.
 If you like this plan, you can join right away.

-You do not need to join the first plan that visits you.
+You do not need to join the first plan that meets with you.
 You can call another plan and ask them to do an assessment.
 You should pick the plan that will give you the services you need and that you like the best.

 5. Enroll